 Term:

-SeptemberOctober 1, 2001 – March September 30, 2003 and month-to-month thereafter unless terminated by either Party for any reason upon 15 days written notice to the other Party.
+October 1, 2001 – September 30, 2006 and month-to-month thereafter unless terminated by either Party for any reason upon 15 days written notice to the other Party.

 Product:

 Enron will delivery either natural gas or an equivalent quantity of electric power based on the heat rate of Clatskanie’s new gas fired power generation project.